sergeicu/anima-docker/batch_process/inside_docker.md

 However -
 `sudo docker run --it --rm sergeicu/anima:latest /bin/bash` will place you directly inside the Docker container and will NOT invoke the python script.
 This is because the Dockerfile specifies `CMD ["python", "/run_anima.py"]`, instead of `ENTRYPOINT ["python", "/run_anima.py"]`

+# Running Docker from CLI

+We also provide you with a simple wrapper script `runs_python_inside_docker.sh`.
+This script helps you to avoid typing the long command to invoke Docker container to process your files.
+Instead, you can just call this script and provide a folder name with your files to do your processing.